silbinarywolf/gophette/README.md

 # Gophette's Great Adventure

-Gophette, the only female Gopher in the Gocave, was out for a walk in the forest when she heard a strange voice...
+Gophette, the only female Gopher in the Gocave, is out for a walk in the forest when she hears a strange voice...

-Evil Doctor Barney Starsoup is sitting in his cabin, looking at the programming language news groups and he has found out about the nice little language that Gophette so admires.
+Evil Doctor Barney Starsoup is sitting in his cabin, looking at the programming language news groups as he finds out about the nice little language that Gophette so admires.

 ![Barney Starsoup](https://raw.githubusercontent.com/gophergala2016/gophette/master/screenshots/barney_starsoup.png)
 ![Gophette](https://raw.githubusercontent.com/gophergala2016/gophette/master/screenshots/gophette.png)